 What you can do in the meantime

-Don't give your child any over-the-counter medications to treat symptoms before the appointment.
-Don't give your child anything to eat if you see any of the signs or symptoms of intussusception.
+Don't give your child any nonprescription medications to treat symptoms before the appointment.
+Don't give your child anything to eat if you see any of the symptoms of intussusception.
 Seek immediate medical attention.

 - Feldman M, et al., eds.
 Intestinal obstruction.
 In: Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 11th ed.
 Elsevier; 2021. https://www.clinicalkey.com.
 Accessed Dec.
 7, 2020.

 - Goldman L, et al., eds.
 Inflammatory and anatomic diseases of the intestine, peritoneum, mesentery, and omentum.
 In: Goldman-Cecil Medicine.
 26th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Dec.
 4, 2020.

 - Intussusception.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/anatomic-problems-lower-gi-tract/intussusception.
 Accessed Dec.
 2, 2022.

 - Intussusception.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/pediatrics/gastrointestinal-disorders-in-neonates-and-infants/intussusception.
 Accessed Dec.
 2, 2022.

 - Shock.
 American College of Emergency Physicians. https://www.emergencyphysicians.org/article/know-when-to-go/shock.
 Accessed Dec.
 2, 2022.